 Snapshot of Mulgrave

 The electorate name of Mulgrave was originally given to a seat around Bundaberg in 1872.
 The name was revived in 1949 for the current electorate location.
-Following a redistribution in 1991, the seat has become predominately coastal.
+Following a redistribution in 1991, the seat became predominately coastal.
+In the 2017 Redistribution Mulgrave expanded in the north gaining electors from Cairns, while transferring its southern portion to the new electorate of Hill.

 The traditional inhabitants of the area include the Dulabed and Malanbarra Yidinji people and the Mandingalbay Yidinji people.